 Many variations of a the beloved tequila sunrise have been served, over the years.
 Personally, we are not huge fans of the super-sugary grenadine.
 So, instead of keeping it classic, we developed a more flavorful grenadine substitute to be used in this Strawberry Rose Tequila Sunrise.
 So, in place of the bottled, red-dyed grenadine, we made a similarly looking, all-natural Strawberry Rose Syrup.
 Our syrup adds a sweet berry flavor and subtle floral note.
 The Spring-inspired flavors compliment a nice, silver tequila and fresh-squeezed orange juice quite well!

-If you’re a tequila lover, like we are, be sure to check out our Ultimate Matcha Salted Margarita, as well!
+If you're a tequila lover, like we are, be sure to check out our Hibiscus Margarita and Ultimate Matcha Margarita, as well!

 Strawberry Rose Syrup

 This Strawberry Rose Syrup has so much more delicious flavor than grenadine!
 To make this syrup, we simply cook fresh strawberries with sugar, water.
 Then, the syrup is blended, strained smooth and steeped with rose petals overnight.
 To finish, we add in just a touch of aromatic rose water.
 Rose water (a tincture of rose petal steeped water) is very potent, so be careful not to add too much!
 Rose water can be purchased online, or in many grocery or liquor stores.